Fooblitzky

 Fooblitzky is a board game-style video game published by Infocom in 1985 and designed by a team which included interactive fiction authors Marc Blank and Michael Berlyn.
 It is unique among Infocom titles for not being interactive fiction and for being the first to incorporate graphics beyond ASCII characters.
-Unlike most Infocom games, it was only released for the Apple II, Atari 8-bit family, and IBM PC compatibles.
+Unlike most Infocom games, it was only released for the Apple II, Atari 8-bit computers, and IBM PC compatibles.

 Gameplay

 Infocom marketed Fooblitzky as a "Graphic Strategy Game", and gameplay was compared to that of Clue and Mastermind.
 Two to four players travel around the virtual city of Fooblitzky, spending "foobles" and attempt to deduce what four objects are needed to win the game (and then obtain them).

-Players purchase objects in stores and can visit City Hall to have their possessions evaluated.
+Players buy objects in stores and can visit City Hall to have their possessions evaluated.
 Much in the same style as Mastermind, the player is told how many of their objects are correct, but not which ones.